umbraco/UmbracoDocs/10/umbraco-ui-builder/extras/conventions.md

 ---
-description: Conventions used by Konstrukt, the back office UI builder for Umbraco.
+description: Conventions used by Konstrukt, the backoffice UI builder for Umbraco.
 ---

 # Conventions